shannonasmith/CTF-Writeups/WiCyS-Tier2-TryHackMe-CTF/the-sequel/README.md

 ### 🧪 Step 3 — Enumerate Database Tables

-Once SQL injection was confirmed, the next step was to identify the database structure.
+Once SQL injection was confirmed, the next step was to identify the available database tables.

-A query was crafted to retrieve table names from the database metadata:
+This was accomplished by querying the database metadata stored in the `information_schema` tables.

 ```sql
 1 UNION SELECT 1,table_name,3 FROM information_schema.tables